 Universal Unique Identifier (UUID)

 : Correct term for a unique 128-bit value used as an identifier.
 Use for storage and transmission identifiers.
-Do NOT use the vendor proprietary term “GUID”.
+Do not use the vendor proprietary term “GUID”.

 User Personas

-: catalogue of User types that will use the system.
-Several User Personas can share the same Permissions and Role but have different use cases.
-Informs the development of a logical User Roles catalogue, which in turn is used to develop a Logical User Role Catalogue.
+: catalogue of user types that will use the system.
+Several user personas can share the same Permissions and Role but have different use cases.
+Informs the development of a logical user roles catalogue, which in turn is used to develop a logical user role catalogue.

 Vendor [Organisation]